 The CTC's sentencing practices are very harsh.
 Under the Counter-Terrorism Law, sentences may include 10 to 20 years of hard labour, or the death penalty.
 Membership in a "terrorist organisation" with the aim "to change the government system or State's identity" leads to a higher sentence.
-The was not clear this means that the Court can apply the death penalty to more acts than those explicitly punishable by death according to the law, or if it merely means that such cases should be punished with the higher end of the sentencing scale.
-The any event, lawyers interviewed confirmed that the death penalty has been imposed by the court.
-The sentencing scale of the sentencing because the court.
+It was not clear this means that the Court can apply the death penalty to more acts than those explicitly punishable by death according to the law, or if it merely means that such cases should be punished with the higher end of the sentencing scale.
+In any event, lawyers interviewed confirmed that the death penalty has been imposed by the court.